file-format/Docs/en/reporting/_index.md

   "lastmod" : "2021-05-23"
 }

-Reporting files belong to certain reporting softwares contain the design structure to render the data from a typical data source.
-A reporting software provides particular elements to create the sections of the reports for the different business purposes.
-These elements might be tables, charts, visual presentations, and other styles to make the information easier to parse.
+Reporting files belong to certain reporting softwares containing the design structure to render the data from one or multiple data sources.
+A reporting software provides particular elements to create the different sections of a report for the different business purposes.
+These reporting elements might be tables, charts, visual presentations, and other styles to make the information easier to parse.

 Some popular reporting file formats are [RDL](/reporting/rdl/), [RDLC](/reporting/rdlc) and [RPL](/reporting/rpl/)

-Got queries related to Project Management file formats?
-Head on to our community [forums](https://forum.fileformat.com/c/Reporting) to benefit from the knowledge shared by File Format experts.

 ## List of Reporting File Extensions and Associated File Formats